Configure Ticket Flow

 - Roles not assigning?
 Verify role permissions and bot permissions in Discord.

-- Threads not closing or locking?
-Confirm you've set up your thread closure actions correctly and that the bot has the "Manage Threads" permission in Discord.
+- Discussions not closing or locking?
+Confirm you've set up your closure actions correctly and that the bot has the "Manage Threads" permission in Discord.

 🔐 Permission check: To verify the bot has proper permissions, go to Server Settings → Roles, find the Jiri Support role, and ensure "Manage Threads" is enabled.
-This permission is required for the bot to close, lock, open, and unlock threads.
+This permission is required for the bot to close, lock, open, and unlock ticket discussions.

 Still scratching your head?
 No worries - we're always here at the Discord for Jira Community.